pierods/gnome4k/README.md

 # gnome4k
+_Updated for fedora 36_

 gnome4k is a repository containing workarounds necessary to run gnome on 4k monitors without scaling.

 ## Gnome UI Fonts
-Install gnome-tweaks, open it, go to "Fonts" and increase accordingly (probably something around 18)
+Install gnome-tweaks, open it, go to "Fonts" and increase accordingly (probably something around 22)

 ## Pointer Size
 Open Gnome settings/Accessibility/Cursor Size and change to desired size